danifitz/snowflake-scripts/README.md

 # snowflake-scripts
-a set of scripts to fetch data from snowflake
+a set of scripts to fetch data from snowflake.
+They use data from information_schema which is real time and account_usage which has some data latency.

 ## Prerequisites
 1. Install SnowSQL CLI